-- · Change the access passwords for your device. - Set Visible = Enabled.
-This will exclude all WLAN clients that attempt to establish a connection with the general value for Network Name (SSID) Any and do not know the SSID settings. - Use the available encryption methods.
-To do this, select Security Mode = WPA-PSK or WPA Enterprise and enter the relevant key in the access point under Preshared Key and in the WLAN clients. - For transmission of information with very high security relevance, configure Security Mode = WPA Enterprise with WPA Mode = WPA 2.
+- Change the access passwords for your device. - set Visible =.
+Enabled.
+The option Visiblemeans that the SSID is visible.
+If it is not set, the SSID will not be displayed in the transmitted beacon, and any WLAN client that wants to connect must already know the SSID (in addition to the password) already know from the beginning. - Use the available encryption methods.
+To do this, select Security Mode = WPA-PSK or WPA Enterprise and enter the relevant key in the access point under Preshared Key and in the WLAN clients. - For transmission of information with very high security relevance, configure Security Mode = WPA Enterprise with at least WPA Mode = WPA 2.
 This method contains encryption and RADIUS authentication of the client. - Restrict WLAN access to permitted clients.
-Enter the MAC addresses of the wireless network cards for these clients in the Allowed Addresses list in the MAC-Filter menu (see Fields in the menu MAC-Filter on page 40).
+Enter the MAC addresses of the wireless network cards for these clients in the Allowed Addresses list in the MAC-Filter menu (see Fields in the menu MAC-Filter on page 51).